utshomax/postman-docs/src/pages/docs/sending-requests/requests.md

 You can use [variables](/docs/sending-requests/variables/) in your body data and Postman will populate their current values when sending your request.

-For JSON raw body data, you can add comments, and they will be stripped out when the request is sent.
+For JSON raw body data, you can add comments, and they'll be stripped out when the request is sent.
 Single-line comments delimited with `//` and multi-line comments delimited with `/* */` will be removed in the request.

-> To beautify your XML or JSON, select the text in the editor and then select **⌘+Option+B** or **Ctrl+Alt+B**.

 #### Binary data